dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

 In the example below we increase the due date by 30 days.
 ![](resources/images/capture_app/auto-generated-08.png)

-When the standard interval does not contain a number or contains 0 the reference date is used without adding any days to it.
+When the "Scheduled days from start" does not contain a number or contains 0 the reference date is used without adding any days to it.

 ### Possible duplicates detection